Scruffydrew/Forza-Horizon-5-Auction-House-Sniper/README.md

 Just click on the button labeled Run anyway, this will run the program.

-**WARNING: This bot does go against the Forza Enforcement Guidelines and therefore use at your own risk** You can read the enforcement guidelines at https://support.forzamotorsport.net/hc/en-us/articles/360035563914-Forza-Enforcement-Guidelines
+**WARNING: This bot does go against the Forza Enforcement Guidelines and therefore use at your own risk**
+\nYou can read the enforcement guidelines at https://support.forzamotorsport.net/hc/en-us/articles/360035563914-Forza-Enforcement-Guidelines